 While executing the project plan, the project manager monitors and controls performance to keep the work going as scheduled and within budget.
 Project managers continuously measure metrics to make sure they meet their milestones.

-Some of the key tasks associated with this project phase are:
+Some of the key tasks associated with the project monitoring and controlling phase are:

 - Scope verification and change control